phosfuldev/cortex/README.md

 <br>

-### Configure infrastructure in YAML
+### Configure a deployment

-Configure autoscaling, monitoring, compute resources, update strategies, and more.
+Configure request-based autoscaling, monitoring, compute resources, update strategies, and more in readable YAML.

 ```yaml
 # cortex.yaml